The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=F4

-In \cite[Theorem B]{cohenwales1995}, Cohen and Wales show that $H\cong \PSL_3(3)$ is always contained in an exotic $3$-local subgroup for any $G$ and $p\neq 2,3$.
-Since we do not consider $p=3$, we are left with $p=2$.
+Since we do not consider $p=3$, it remains to consider $p=2$.
 From \cite[Table 6.31]{litterickmemoir} we see that $M(F_4){\downarrow_H}$ is irreducible and the action is unique up to isomorphism.
+Let $L$ denote a parabolic subgroup $3^2\rtimes (\SL_2(3).2)$ of $H$.
+By Lemma \ref{lem:normtorus}, the normal subgroup $L_0\cong 3^2$ of $L$ is toral.
+Let $L_1$ denote a complement to $L_0$ in $L$, which is unique up to $L$-conjugacy.